Serial data acquisition in the Checkweigher Management Information System

 All other items have identical parameters, except a data type and a regular expression.

 In the next tab, you can specify basic format options as per (Fig.9).
 If you had specified the data type "String" in the item's parameters, then the first two options allow you to remove blank spaces from a value.
 Our called and caller number contain blank spaces at the start of a value.
-The second option allows you to convert the date time string to a field with the date time data type.
+The second option will enable you to convert the date-time string to a field with the DateTime data type.
 We specified YYMMDDHHNNSS here, according to the specification above.
 For a detailed description of formatting characters, please, see the help file.

 Fig.9.
 Serial data acquisition.
 Format of